lotaris/jee-oauth/define-oauth-entities.md

 }
 ```

-The Client entity can have other properties, like `name` , `description`, whatever your application business requires.
+The Client entity can have other properties, like `name` and `description`, whatever your application business requires.

 ## Define User entity - optional